hongyusu/ProteinFunctionPrediction/Experiments/Data/README.md

 ## Data matrices of different types

-1. These files are not uploaded into Github due to the size limit of 100MB.
+1. These files are not uploaded into Github individually due to the size limit of 100MB.

+1. However, they are uploaded as a compressed tar packages.

 1. Format:
    1. First row (header line), '0 feature_id1 feature_id2 ...'